Interested-Deving-1896/kde-eco-website/content/blog/2023-04-28-sok23-kde-eco-selenium-sum-up.md

 #### Achieving Three KDE Goals

-Before finishing, I would like to explain the title of this entry and why we  "Achieved three KDE goals with one stone!"
+Before finishing, I would like to explain the title of this entry and why we "achieved [three KDE goals](https://kde.org/goals/) with one stone!"

 Selenium-AT-SPI is used here to automate actions in order to measure power consumption and improve it, helping to reach one of our goal: Sustainable Software.